 While I am on a semi-rant about clothing anyway, can I encourage people to keep using their clothes for longer?
 I lost some weight after I started walking to work.
 Enough that previously tight trousers now hang about me much more loosely.
 But I have no fear or suddenly becoming undressed in public, because I know the awesome power of… the belt!

 Same with my shirts and tops.
 I am a loose and comfy type of woman, so I haven’t really noticed much change there.

 Please use up your clothes folks.
 Then you can mend them.
 And if they can’t be mended they can be used as patches for repairing other clothes, or torn up into rags to use around the house.

-Clothes are incredibly labour intensive to produce, even in our industrialised society.
+Clothes are incredibly labor intensive to produce, even in our industrialized society.
 We are getting more aware of food waste, but resource waste in other areas is equally important!